OpenShiftInAction/chapter7/readme.txt

-Chapter 3 files and snippets
+Chapter 7 examples and files